LLNL/CompilerGPT/README.md

     compgpt.bin --config=configfile.json c++-source-file

-The configurtation is read from the json file.
+The configuration is read from the json file.
 The config file specifies how to interact with a target compiler and the LLM system.

-A default configuration for GPT4 can be created by
+A default configuration can be created by

-    compgpt.bin --config=configfile.json --create-config=gpt4
+    compgpt.bin --create-config --config=configfile.json

-On BSD systems (such as OS X), the script scripts/gpt4/execquery-bsd.sh can be used instead of scripts/gpt4/execquery.sh to avoid issues with the GNU readlink utility.

 Claude is an alternative to the GPT model.
 It can be used in a similar way than gpt, but it requires a different configuration.
 A default configuration file can be created by

-    compgpt.bin --config=configfile.json --create-config=claude

-Note, the interaction with GPT uses OpenAI's Python library, while the interaction with claude is based on curl.
-This demonstrates the flexibility of the driver.
+    compgpt.bin --create-config --config=claude.json --config:ai=claude --config:model=claude-3-5-sonnet-20241022

+New configurations can be derived from existing ones by using --config:from=configfile.json .
+This can be useful to create various configurations for different AI components that use the same prompts and evaluation scripts.

+    compgpt.bin --create-config --config=ollama.json --config:ai=ollana --config:model=llama3.3 --config:from=claude.json

+### Other use cases

 In addition, compgpt can be setup to use AI for translation projects.
-Currently, the config file has to be tweaked manually to support that use case.
+Currently, the config file needs to be tweaked manually to support that use case.

 ## License

 CompilerGPT is distributed under a BSD 3 license.

 SPDX-License-Identifier: BSD-3-Clause

 See the LICENSE file for details.

-Open-source benchmarks distributed with CompilerGPT retain the original licensing.
-See the directories for license details.
+Third-party benchmarks distributed with CompilerGPT retain the original licensing.
+See the respective directories for license details.

 ## Project status